Print off a leaflet so that every player can have a reminder

 Then the slicer cuts the pizza into portions.
 Slicing is rarely done with eyes closed.
-The slicer, blade in hand, will no doubt be trying to cut it up so as not to advantage anybody too much, and in the hope that something really tasty will be left, after the gannets have gone (slicers always get the last portion).
+The slicer, blade in hand, will no doubt be trying to cut it up so as not to advantage anybody too much, and in the hope that something really tasty will be left for themselves, after the gannets have gone (slicers always get the last portion).

 Each portion is chosen and taken by the hungry eaters, going round the table.
 The slicer goes last, taking what’s left over.
 When they take delivery of their portion of pizza, players must decide whether to eat (some of) the slices they’ve grabbed, or keep them.
 Each is trying to get as much out of their pizzas as they can.

 Eating the pizza, especially with pepperoni, can lead to good scores later.
 Leaving lovely anchovies uneaten might end in tears, as they may count against you at score-time.